openstack/bifrost/doc/source/install/index.rst

 ===========================

 If you want to try Bifrost on virtual machines instead of real hardware, you need to prepare a testing environment.
-The easiest way is via ``bifrost-cli``:
+The easiest way is via ``bifrost-cli``, available since the Victoria release series:

 .. code-block:: bash